yoshirozay/education/Data-Structures/Linked-List/README.md

 The LinkedList's killer feature is that it can add new elements to the front at O(1), Constant Time.

+Walking a Linked List is O(n), whenever we see a "while" loop, we are walking the linked list

 ``` swift

 class Node {